rathwell/clj-style/README.md

        :margin :10px])

-The `render` function will render and return the rule as a css string.
+The `render` function will render and return the rule as a formatted css string.

     (cs/render div-baz)
     ;=> "div#baz {\n  padding: 5px;\n  margin: 10px;}\n\n"